 Our Medical Advisory Council comprises the leading international experts in post reproductive health management, who are instrumental in instigating scientific research and creating consensus statements and guidelines for health professionals.

 Although primarily a professional organisation, the BMS website includes information aimed at the general public, including a number of factsheets on various aspects of the menopause.

-Dr Heather Currie MB BS, FRCOG, MRCGP, MFFP
+Dr Heather Currie MB BS, FRCOG, DRCOG, MRCGP

-Associate Specialist gynaecologist and obstetrician at Dumfries and Galloway Royal Infirmary where she specialises in Menopause, Pre Menstrual syndrome and Sub-fertility.
-She is a member of the British Menopause Society council, Co- Editor of Menopause International, the Journal of the British Menopause Society, Scottish Clinical Director for the National Association for Premenstrual Syndrome, on the editorial Board for MIMS Women’s Health, National Lead for SAS doctors in O & G and Managing Director of Menopause Matters Ltd which runs the award winning website www.menopausematters.co.uk, the new www.bladdermatters.co.uk and publishes the quarterly Menopause Matters magazine.
-She is the author of the award winning book, Menopause, answers at your fingertips and of many original papers and review articles in scientific journals.
+Associate Specialist Gynaecologist at Dumfries and Galloway Royal Infirmary, Scotland, specialising in Menopause, Pre Menstrual syndrome and Sub-fertility.
+Co- Editor of Post Reproductive Health, the Journal of the British Menopause Society (BMS), Honorary Secretary of the BMS, Member of Medical Advisory Council of BMS, Member of Scottish National Infertility Group, Former National Lead for SAS doctors in O & G and Managing Director of Menopause Matters Ltd which runs the award winning website www.menopausematters.co.uk, the new www.bladdermatters.co.uk and publishes the quarterly Menopause Matters magazine.
+Author of the award winning book, Menopause, answers at your fingertips and of many original papers and review articles in scientific journals.